Al-Cap/Final-Project/README.md

-# Title: Life Span of Satellites
+# Life Span of Satellites

 This project will implement the topics learned in DATA601